Carrollian and celestial spaces at infinity: Geometric realisations

 If we instead put a lorentzian inner product on $\RR^n$, we may refine the notion of grassmannian by keeping track of the causal character of the planes.
 We will be solely interested in hyperplanes below.
 If $\mathcal{H} \subset \RR^n$ is a hyperplane (through the origin), then its perpendicular $\mathcal{H}^\perp$ relative to a lorentzian inner product is a line which can be either timelike, spacelike or null.
 In the former two cases, $\RR^n = \mathcal{H} \oplus \mathcal{H}^\perp$, whereas in the null case $\mathcal{H}^\perp \subset \mathcal{H}$.
 We may therefore partition the grassmannian of hyperplanes $\Gr(n-1,n)$ into three sub-grassmannians: the grassmannians of spacelike, timelike and null hyperplanes; i.e.,

 Equivalently, this corresponds to partitioning the projective space $\RP^{n-1}$ of lines in $\RR^n$ into three: the projective spaces of timelike, spacelike or null lines, respectively.
+We will discuss the three grassmannians of hyperplanes in more detail in Sections \ref{sec:adsc-as-grassm}, \ref{sec:spi-as-grassmannian}, and \ref{sec:nul-geometry}.
+Illustrations of the grassmannians of timelike and spacelike hypersurfaces can be found in Figures \ref{fig:adsc-hyper} and \ref{fig:spi}, respectively.

+Now let's go back to the general discussion of grassmannians, not necessarily in a lorentzian vector space.
 A closely related notion is the \textbf{grassmannian of affine $p$-planes} in $\RR^n$, denoted $\Graff(p,n)$, which are translates of the $p$-planes which pass through the origin.
 If we again put a euclidean inner product on $\RR^n$, then it is clear that the euclidean group $\E(n)$ (with Lie algebra $\iso(n) = \so(n) \ltimes \RR^{n}$) acts transitively: we can use the translations to bring an affine $p$-plane to the origin, on which orthogonal transformations act transitively as we saw above.
 This allows us to describe $\Graff(p,n)$ as a homogeneous space of the euclidean group, a first hint that the lorentzian generalisation could be related to some of the spaces we have already discussed.
 The stabiliser of a given affine $p$-plane $\Pi$ are the longitudinal translations along $\Pi$, the orthogonal transformations of $\Pi$ and the orthogonal transformations of $\Pi^\perp$; in other words,

 from where we see that $\dim \Graff(p,n) = (n-p)(p+1)$.
 In the case of hyperplanes (or dually lines), $\dim \Graff(n-1,n) = n$, which is one dimension higher than $\Gr(n-1,n)$.
 This is easy to visualise.
 Since translating by a vector tangent to a hyperplane does not move the hyperplane, we need only translate along the perpendicular line.
 This exhibits $\Graff(n-1,n)$ as a principal $\RR$-bundle over $\Gr(n-1,n)$: the fibre at a hyperplane $\mathcal{H}$ is precisely $\mathcal{H}^\perp$.
 If we identify $\Gr(n-1,n)$ with the projective space $\RP^{n-1}$, then $\Graff(n-1,n)$ is the total space of the tautological line bundle of $\RP^{n-1}$, so called because the fibre at a point in $\RP^{n-1}$ is precisely the line to which that point corresponds.